-EEPROM CONTROL (REGISTER 0x0E00 TO REGISTER 0x0E03)
+EEPROM CONTROL (REGISTER 0x0E00 TO REGISTER 0x0E3C)

-Table 113.
+Table 110.
 EEPROM Control

 Address Bits Bit Name Description

 0x0E00 [7:1] Reserved Reserved.

 0 Write enable EEPROM write enable/protect.
 This bit is live, meaning that the user does not need to issue an I/O update after writing it.

-0 (default) = EEPROM write protected.

-1 = EEPROM write enabled.
+0 (default) = EEPROM write protected 1 = EEPROM write enabled.

 0x0E01 [7:4] Reserved Reserved.

-[3:0] Conditional value When set to a nonzero value, it establishes the condition for EEPROM downloads.
-This bit is live, meaning that the user does not need to issue an I/O update after writing it.
+[3:0] Conditional value When set to a non-zero value, establishes the condition for EEPROM downloads.
+This register is live, meaning that the user does not need to issue an I/O update after writing it.
 Default: 0x0.

 0x0E02 [7:1] Reserved Reserved.

-0 Save to EEPROM Uploads data to the EEPROM based on the EEPROM Storage Sequence (Register 0x0E10 to Register 0x0E3C) section.
-This is an autoclearing live bit, meaning that the EEPROM load begins immediately after writing this bit (I/O update not needed).
+0 Save to EEPROM Uploads data to the EEPROM.
+This is an auto-clearing live bit, meaning that the EEPROM load begins immediately after writing this bit (I/O update not needed).
 To ensure robust operation, the EEPROM upload must be allowed to complete (Register 0x0D00, Bit 1 returning to 0b) before other register writes are performed.
-If the EEPROM download is interrupted, the user may need to reset the AD9558 prior to attempting another EEPROM operation.
+If the EEPROM download is interrupted, the user may need to reset the AD9557 prior to attempting another EEPROM operation.

 0x0E03 [7:2] Reserved Reserved.

 1 Load from EEPROM Downloads data from the EEPROM.
-This is an autoclearing live bit, meaning that the EEPROM load begins immediately after writing this bit (I/O update not needed).
+This is an auto-clearing live bit, meaning that the EEPROM load begins immediately after writing this bit (I/O update not needed).
 To ensure robust operation, the EEPROM download must be allowed to complete (Register 0x0D00, Bit 1 returning to 0b) before other register writes are performed.
-If the EEPROM download is interrupted, the user may need to reset the AD9558 prior to attempting another EEPROM operation.
+If the EEPROM download is interrupted, the user may need to reset the AD9557 prior to attempting another EEPROM operation.

 0 Reserved Reserved.